 These data indicate that the district can use a 3% annual growth as a realistic planning tool for the next five years.
 The data also demonstrate that a slightly higher growth rate exists for both Moreno Valley College and Norco College.
 The higher growth rate, if sustained, supports expanding the ability of the both Moreno Valley and Norco colleges to offer additional educational opportunities for the students in those communities.

-District Strategic Plan 2019-2024, approved by Board of Trustees October 15, 2019
+District Strategic Plan 2019-2024, rough draft dated September 26, 2019

 FTES data also reflect 3% annual growth as a realistic target